ICE2EV Scheme & SEAI Purchase Grant Change

 The Irish government today announced the ICE2EV Scheme, which'll launch on July 1.
 A scrappage scheme targeting old, high mileage non-plugin petrol & diesel vehicles is something we've previously called for.

-Under the scheme, you'll receive an additional €5,000 toward the purchase of a new BEV when scrapping a qualifying ICE vehicle.
+Under the scheme, you'll receive an additional €5,000 toward the purchase of a new passenger BEV when scrapping a qualifying ICE vehicle.
 What's a qualifying ICE vehicle?

-- An ICE vehicle registered in 2013 or earlier;
+1. A private passenger ICE vehicle registered in 2013 or earlier;

-- Registered in your name within the State for at least 12 months before the ICE2EV application;
+2. Registered in your name within the State for at least 12 months before the ICE2EV application;

 SEAI Purchase Grant Change